opentext/appworks-spring-mvc-example-service/README.md

 Please review the pom.xml for the build process, but more importantly the service's code itself for information on how the AppWorks SDK works and how to build a minimal but functional AppWorks Spring MVC service.

+## Deploying the service

+This service makes use of features introduced in AppWorks 16.3.0 so deploy this service via the AppWorks 16.3.0 administration UI.
+Once installed ensure it is enabled via the UI, and then you should be able to make a request to `http://{yourhost}:8080/appworks-spring-mvc-service/api/welcome`, and this should be served by the `com.appworks.web.xml.less.ExampleController` Spring MVC controller.